scottrbrtsn/scottrbrtsn.github.io/_posts/2024-11-07-our-cognitive-structures-a-philosophical-perspective.markdown

 ## Into the  Future
 - Many alternative medicines are being discovered to day to have profound effects of synaptogenesis, allowing for new pathways in the brain to form
-- I find all these ideas fascinating.

-## Conclusion
-Who would have thought, simply washing your hands, would have been so insulting.
-I hope you find these ideas and this talk tonight, fascinating.

-With this, please allow me to introduce, Dr. Robertson.
+With this, please allow me to introduce, Dr. Mason Robertson.